zadobudak/Cheri_devcons/README.md

 ## Available Containers

-Two devcontainer configurations are provided in `.devcontainer/`:
+Two main devcontainer configurations are provided in with option with local build and direct pull from ghcr `.devcontainer/`:
-- CPU: Software rendering
+- CPU : Software rendering
 - GPU: NVIDIA CUDA with hardware acceleration

 Images are built locally for your machine.